Here, we’ll attempt to gain an understanding of the internal motivation crucial to helping trainers achieve success.

-And that motivation means they are more likely to push on towards their goals, gaining success along the way and that leads to more self-efficacy.
+And that motivation means they are more likely to push on towards their goals, gaining success along the way, leading to more self-efficacy.

-It’s even better if they can find someone who they know, be it a family member or friend that has succeeded with something similar.
+It’s even better if they can find someone they know, be it a family member or friend, who has succeeded with something similar.

-But there’s more you can do in finding support.
+But there’s more you can do to find support.

 For example, you can suggest to them that they join a group exercise session at least once a week.

-This puts them in a group of like-minded people who are also trying to reach their own unique fitness goals.
+This puts them in a group of like-minded people trying to reach their unique fitness goals.

-Group fitness, be it aerobics, spinning, kickboxing or any of the other multitudes of options give an immense sense of camaraderie.
+Group fitness, be it aerobics, spinning, kickboxing, or many other options, gives an immense camaraderie.

 It also causes people to be encouraged by others in a similar position.